-When a student transfers to a new school or program, including an on-line program, under Public School Choice, the transfer requirements contained in 34 CFR §300.323(e) apply.
-If the transfer constitutes a significant change in placement, as described in Section 4.03(8)(b)(ii) of these Rules, the administrative unit in which the receiving school or program is located must conduct a reevaluation consistent with Section 4.03(8)(b)(ii)(B) and also convene an IEP Team to ensure that the receiving school or program is an appropriate placement for the student.
+When a student transfers to a new school or program under Sections 22-30.5-104(3), 22-30.5-507(3), 22-30.7-101 et seq., 22-32.5-101 et seq., and 22-36-101(1), C.R.S., , the transfer requirements contained in 34 CFR §300.323(e) apply.
+The administrative unit shall not inquire about the transferring child's IEP or disability status until after the child has been admitted, unless the transfer is part of a centralized districtwide admissions process.
+If the transfer is part of such a process the district must ensure and should provide assurance in applicable public communications that it does not use the information collected until after the admissions have been completed.
+Following admissions, if the transfer constitutes a significant change in placement, as described in Section 4.03(8)(b)(ii) of these Rules, the administrative unit in which the receiving school or program is located must conduct a reevaluation consistent with Section 4.03(8)(b)(ii)(B) and also convene an IEP Team to ensure that the receiving school or program is an appropriate placement for the student.
 When the charter contract between a charter school and its authorizer allows the charter school to provide the special education services and to conduct the IEP meeting required by this Rule, the charter school shall be responsible for the evaluation and IEP meeting.
 However, the administrative unit of the authorizer remains ultimately responsible for ensuring compliance with all special education requirements.